 He also said the state must undo changes in its records — more than 1,200 in the past four years.
 Lawyers in Kelly's administration rejected that idea, saying the law is not retroactive.

 Kelly, a strong supporter of LGBTQ+ rights, took office in 2019 after defeating Kobach, then the Kansas secretary of state, for her first term.
 Kobach narrowly won the attorney general's race last year.

 An attorney general's legal opinions are not binding on state agencies, and the new law does not specifically mention driver's licenses or birth certificates.
 Also, in 2019, a federal judge ordered the state to allow transgender people to change their birth certificates to settle a lawsuit over a Republican governor's no-changes policy, and that order remains in effect.

 Kelly said in a statement that lawyers for state agencies disagree with the attorney general about the law's "impacts on their operations and will instead keep in place their policies regarding gender markers on birth certificates and driver’s licenses.”

-But only a few U.S. states don’t allow transgender people to change their birth certificates.
-Oklahoma and Tennessee policies were upheld earlier this month by federal judges, and a Montana rule is expected to face a legal challenge in that state’s courts.
-Other states allow changes only in narrow circumstances: A North Dakota law taking effect Aug.
-1 allows amending a birth certificate if a medical provider certifies that a person had surgery to have “anatomically correct genitalia.”
+Only a few U.S. states don't allow transgender people to change their birth certificates.
+Oklahoma and Tennessee policies were upheld earlier this month by federal judges, and a Montana rule is expected to face a legal challenge in that state's courts.

 The Republican-controlled Kansas Legislature enacted the new law over Kelly's veto.
 It also includes provisions to restrict transgender people's use of restrooms, locker rooms and other facilities.
 At least nine other states have bathroom laws.